 19. My maximum KG calculation is very slow, can I make it faster?
 Select Conditions > Maximum KG and in the Options tab select ‘Calculate and Show only Summary for Conditions Results’.
 This option provides pass/fail results only and does not involve KG iterations.
 Should you require maximum KG results, then reduce the extent of the test matrix eg draught, trim and heel angle range.
 The latter option is particularly effective for catamarans.
 At large angles, at some stage during the iterations, a catamaran might be in the situation where only the bridge deck is at the waterline, with one hull submerged and the other out of the water.
 The low waterplane area will not be conducive to accurate iterations and might even prevent a solution being found.

 21. In the hydrostatic results table the LCG is presented against draught.
-LCG is a function of the weight distribution and does not depend on draught.
-The LCG column in the report, however, indicates where the LCG needs to be in order to balance the vessel in equilibrium when the vessel is trimmed.
+The LCG column in the report indicates where the LCG needs to be in order to balance the vessel in equilibrium when the vessel is trimmed.
 At level trim LCG = LCB.
 At any other trim, the LCG will be vertically in line with the LCB, but a different distance along the vessel when measured parallel with the baseline.
-The table presents the location of the LCG in ship axes.
+The hydrostatic results table presents the LCG location in ship axes.

-22. My hull is defined in separate elements oriented longitudinally.
-Which one should be set as reference element for Cp and Cm?
-The software assumes that the main hull below the waterline amidships will be defined by a section through a single element.
-If the hull is defined in separate elements the program will not calculate the Cp or the Cm correctly, regardless of what element or section are specified as reference.
+22. My hull definition consists of multiple elements, which one should be set as the 'Reference Element for Cp and Cm' in the Ship Properties dialog?
+The software assumes that the main hull below the waterline amidships is a single element.
+If the vessel's midships section crosses multiple elements, the program will not calculate the Cp or the Cm correctly, regardless of what element or section are specified as reference.

 23. The damage stability results present negative values for Added Volume i.e. the vessel is more buoyant than the original hull definition.
 This occurs, for example, if an element with a "negative (floodable)" intact contribution has also a "negative (floodable)" damage contribution i.e. a positive permeability.
 The immersed volume of that space would be deducted from the hull in a normal intact stability calculation.
 Flooding that space, however, results in a double negative contribution which causes its unflooding, hence the vessel becomes more buoyant.